zktuong/dandelion/README.md

 ## External softwares
-I have already included in this repository the binaries for the various blast executables and pip should pull them and install prorperly.
-However, you can also download them yourself and store the softwares somewhere more accessible if you like.
+I have already included in this repository the binaries for the various blast executables and pip should pull them and install properly.
+However, you can also download them yourself and store the softwares somewhere more accessible if you prefer.
 Just make sure to set the paths to them appropriately.
 ```bash
 # download igblast and blast+ from
 https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/